 In the parks, at swimming pools, and in semi-public areas such as gardens, balconies and rooftop decks, women do sometimes go topless — though nowadays this occurs less often than it used to.

 At places like Vondelpark it is not unusual to see young women sunbathe in just their bra and panties during their lunch break.

-Harassment is rare, and there are enough people around to deal with anyone who causes a nuisance.
+Harassment of female travelers is rare, and there are enough people around to deal with anyone who causes a nuisance.